Fraud is committed when someone does not tell us the truth about their circumstances.

 There are many different types of fraud, if you suspect fraud has been committed you should report it to the relevant body listed below:

-Benefit fraud should be reported to the Department for Work and Pensions (DWP) via the GOV.UK website: report benefit fraud or call the National Benefit Fraud Hotline on 0800 854440.
-You can make a report anonymously - you do not have to give your name or contact details unless you want to.
+Benefit fraud should be reported to the Department for Work and Pensions (DWP) via the GOV.UK website: report benefit fraud (external link) or call the National Benefit Fraud Hotline on 0800 854440.
+You can make a report anonymously, you do not have to give your name or contact details unless you want to.

 This relates to contractors or staff committing fraud.
 This should be reported to us at email@example.com.